bundickm/AWS_Cloud_Foundations_Study_Materials/Module 6 Notes.md

 ### **Overview**

-- Provides virtual machines — referred to as EC2 instances — in the cloud.
+- Provides virtual machines — referred to as EC2 instances — in the cloud
-- Gives you full control over the guest operating system (Windows or Linux) on each instance.
+- Gives you full control over the guest operating system (Windows or Linux) on each instance
-- You can launch instances of any size into an Availability Zone anywhere in the world with just a few clicks or a line of code, and they are ready in minutes.
-You can launch instances from Amazon Machine Images (AMIs)
+- You can launch instances of any size into an Availability Zone anywhere in the world with just a few clicks or a line of code, and they are ready in minutes
+- Resizable compute capacity
+- You can launch instances from Amazon Machine Images (AMIs)
 - You can control traffic to and from instances
+- Provides tools to build failure resilient applications and isolate them from common failure scenarios

 ### **Launching an EC2 Instance**